kriskowal/gtor/README.md

 process over-scheduling.
 Streams have a very specific contract that makes pressurization necessary.
-Specifically, a stream is intended to transport the entirety of a collection and strongly resembles a spatial collection that has been rotated 90 degrees into a temporal collection.
+Specifically, a stream is intended to transport the entirety of a collection and strongly resembles a spatial collection that has been rotated 90 degrees onto the temporal axis.
 However, there are other contracts that lead us to very different strategies to avoid over-commitment and they depend entirely on the meaning of the data in transit.